UllaRisager/Learn-with-Locals/_posts/2017-05-28-teach-your-mates-how-to-code.md

 Maybe sometimes it would have been easier to explain things in person, but thanks to screen sharing and Skype calls, there was not that much of a difference.

-### &nbsp;

 > #### "Teaching my friends actually freed up time for me to work on my own projects that had been sitting there collecting dust for so long."

 ### &nbsp;

 #### So why teach your mates how to code?

-1. You can move forward with your own projects as you can use them as example tasks.
+* You can move forward with your own projects as you can use them as example tasks.

-2. You can work on your own projects, the ones that you always neglected due to 'lack of time'.
+* You can work on your own projects, the ones that you always neglected due to 'lack of time'.

-3. You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge
+* You can learn a lot of new stuff on-the-go, get a better overview of what you already know and learn how to organize your existing knowledge

-4. You can help people improve their skills and get better at the technologies that I know.
+* You can help people improve their skills and get better at the technologies that I know.

-5. You can spend more time with your mates, so our relationships will improve.
+* You can spend more time with your mates, so our relationships will improve.

-6. And for good karma; coding is an extremely valuable knowledge, you might help your friends change their careers, get better jobs or you might even start working together in the future.
+* And for good karma; coding is an extremely valuable knowledge, you might help your friends change their careers, get better jobs or you might even start working together in the future.
 A real win-win!

 ### &nbsp;